spy16/spy16.github.io/content/posts/til-kafka.md

   writes) and others acting as passive followers.
 * Kafka ensures only one replica of a topic is maintained on one node to provide **fault-tolerance**.
 * Replicas that are no more than `replica.lag.time.max.ms` behind the leader are called `In-Sync Replicas (ISR)`.
-* If the leader goes down, one of the ISRs is chosen as the new leader.
+* If the leader goes down, one of the ISRs is chosen as the new leader [^3].

 ## Consumer

-* Consumer is an entity that consumes records from partitions of a topic.
+* Consumer is an entity that consumes records from partitions of a topic [^4].
 * Consumers subscribe to one or more topics and run a `poll()` loop to read messages and get partition assignments.
 * Consumer group can be used to process records concurrently.
 Number of partitions decide how many active consumers can exist at a time.